niggiover9000/photoprism-with-nextcloud-tutorial/README.md

 This is a tutorial on how to set up photoprism using the nextcloud photos folder.
 We will use photoprism in a docker container.
 Nextcloud can, but doesn't need to be set up in docker.

 ## Find your photos folder
 You need to find the folder to which the photos are uploaded.
-In my case, thats **"/etc/ncp/files/Photos/"**
+In my case, thats *"/etc/ncp/files/Photos/"*

 ## Install Photoprism
 You will need to map the path of your photos to your photoprism container.
-Please replace "*your_nextcloud_photos_folder*" with the path to your photos folder:
+Please replace *"/etc/ncp/files/Photos/"* with the path to your photos folder:
 ```
 sudo docker run -d \
   --name photoprism \